 The Center for Sacred Sciences is a non-profit spiritual organization based in Eugene, Oregon, USA, where most of its programs are held.
 Teachings provided on the Center's website and during Sunday public services are all made available to the public free of charge.
 There are no financial barriers to participation in Center programs.
 The Center relies primarily on volunteer labor to conduct its programs, and on donations and membership dues to meet operating expenses.
 A summary of Center expenses and income is available on our website.

 If you would like to support the Center programs and services, any donation is greatly appreciated.
 The Center for Sacred Sciences is a 501(c)(3) tax-exempt organization, and any contribution is tax-deductible to the full extent of the law.
 Contributions to support our services may be made by check and sent to our mailing address, or made securely online using the buttons below.

-Click a green button below to donate specifically to our retreat scholarship fund, helping practitioners attend meditation retreats, our building fund, which supports the purchase of our permanent home, or our library acquisition fund, helping expand the books, audios, and videos available in our lending library:
+Click a green button below to donate specifically to our retreat scholarship fund, helping practitioners attend meditation retreats, our building fund, which supports the purchase of our permanent home (click here to see our progress paying off our building loan), or our library acquisition fund, helping expand the books, audios, and videos available in our lending library:

 Click the orange button below to make a general donation supporting our services (not intended for member dues):

 The Center also welcomes donations of used books of any kind, or new books you may select from the Center Library's Top Wished For Items at Amazon.com.